ateev99/AngularCodeTest/README.md

 3. Usage of NGRX store to retrieve information.
 [NOTE: Currently information is stored but NOT retrieved.
 Select query not working, needs debugging]
 4. Making table display more generic rather than hard coding.
 5. More imporved changed detection technique for dropdown components thus increasing reusability.
+6. Addition of Linting for maintability.

 ## flow of application
 1. Parent component is app.component.
 2. Child component for dropdown is region.component
 3. Child component for table is country-details.component.
+4. Store actions created in file store.action
+5. Store reducer has been created in file store.reduce.